WittmannF/sort-google-scholar/README.md

 It is useful for finding relevant papers in a specific field.

 The data acquired from Google Scholar is Title, Citations, Links and Rank.
-The example of the code will look for the top 100 papers related to the keyword 'non intrusive load monitoring', and rank them by the number of citations As output this program will plot the number of citations in the Y axis and the rank of the result in the X axis.
-It also, optionally, export the database to a .csv file.
+The example of the code will look for the top 100 papers related to the keyword, and rank them by the number of citations
-Please update the keyword and other initialization variables
+As output the file will return a .csv file ranked by the number of citations.

 ### Usage
 ```
-usage: google_scholar_sort.py [-h] [--sortby SORTBY] [--nresults NRESULTS]
+usage: python sortgs.py [-h] [--sortby SORTBY] [--nresults NRESULTS]
                               [--csvpath CSVPATH] [--notsavecsv]
                               [--plotresults] [--startyear STARTYEAR]
                               [--endyear ENDYEAR]
                               keyword

-Arguments
+Example: python sortgs.py "machine learning"

 positional arguments:
   keyword               Keyword to be searched.
 Use double quote followed by